-- 2.1 In recent years there has continued to be increasing pressure on local authorities to make best use of the positive potential of charges and to recognise the importance of recovering costs by charging for discretionary services. - 2.2 The purpose of this document is to set out the policy that Central Bedfordshire Council wishes to invoke in setting fees and charges for 2010/11 and the years beyond. - 2.3 The decision on whether to make a charge (and its level) is not always within the control of the Council.
-But where it is, it is important that the implications of the charging decisions being taken are fully understood and that Members have the appropriate information they need to make informed choices. - 2.4 This Policy is not intended to be over-prescriptive, but rather to provide a framework for how Central Bedfordshire Council approaches the question of charging for its services.
+- 2.3 The decision on whether to make a charge (and its level) is not always within the control of the Council.
+But where it is, it is important that the implications of the charging decisions being taken are fully understood and that Members have the appropriate information they need to make informed choices. - This Policy is not intended to be over-prescriptive, but rather to provide a framework for how Central Bedfordshire Council approaches the question of charging for its services.
 The application of this policy should bring greater clarity to the process of setting charges and will therefore assist the Council achieve its corporate objectives.
 It is also intended to help guide the process of reviewing charges for existing services and setting charges for any new services that may be introduced in the future.